 - Ten of the 11 S&P 500 sectors were lower on the session, with Energy (+0.1%) and Health Care (-1.0%) outperforming the broader market, while Information Technology (-2.9%) and Consumer Discretionary (-3.3%) lagged.

-- Rates were lower across the curve, with the yield on the 10-year falling to 0.67% as of the 4 p.m. equity close.
-The yield curve flattened, as 10-year rates fell more than 2-year rates.
-WTI oil rose to nearly $26 per barrel, while gold rose 0.3%.
-The US dollar was modestly lower, as measured by the US Dollar Index.
+- Rates were higher across the curve, with the 10-year Treasury yield at 1.69% as of the 4 p.m. equity market close.
+Gold was 0.9% lower on the day while WTI oil closed higher at $66 per barrel.
+The US dollar strengthened in the trading session, as measured by the US Dollar Index.